viamrobotics/docs/docs/components/board/upboard.md

 # SMEs: Susmita
 ---

-Configure an `upboard` board to integrate an Intel-based board like the [UP 4000](https://github.com/up-board/up-community/wiki/Pinout_UP4000) into your robot.
+Configure an `upboard` board to integrate an Intel-based board like the [UP 4000](https://github.com/up-board/up-community/wiki/Pinout_UP4000) into your machine.

 Complete the following setup requirements, then move on to configuring your board in [the Viam app](https://app.viam.com):